docktermj/go-hello-plugins/README.md

 ## Usage

-A simple "hello world" program.
+A simple "hello world" style program.
 The purpose of the repository it to show how to:

 1. Build go executable locally
 1. Build go executable via Docker
 1. Build RPM / DEB installation via Docker.
+1. Show how to use HashiCorp's go-plugin

 ### Invocation